reksar/uws/README.md

 ## Util

+Most of the util scripts are executable and shows the help when running without args or with the `-h` arg.

+### `util/cryptdisk.sh`

+Encrypt the entire disk or partition with LUKS.

 ### `util/sysdisk.sh`

 Partitioning the entire specified disk to be used as the system Linux disk.

 Allows to install Linux on the partitioned disk next.

-Run the `util/sysdisk.sh` without args to see the help.

 ### `util/arch/install.sh`